 Regardless of which stipulations are included in the contract, it is only valid if both parties disclose all earnings and property.
 Additionally, both people should have the opportunity to meet with separate attorneys.
 Following marriage, prenuptial agreements can only be changed or revoked by completing official postnuptial contracts.

 If you’re interested in pursuing a prenuptial agreement, don’t hesitate to seek legal support.
-The team at the Brown Law Offices can help — contact us today to learn more about pre and postnuptial contracts.
+The team at the law firm of Barna, Guzy & Steffen, Ltd. can help — contact us today to learn more about pre and postnuptial contracts.